 *This story has images that may disturb, but there is hope, as you will read.

 For many years we have been visiting Kathmandu, and each time my heart breaks seeing the poor, mange ridden pooches that roam the streets.
-These dogs are homeless, but in Nepal (and lots of Asian countries) they are generally tolerated on the streets, and often times are even fed by their neighbours.
+These dogs are homeless, but in Nepal (and lots of developing countries) they are generally tolerated on the streets, and often times are even fed by their neighbours.
 The average household in Nepal doesn't have extra funds to treat the dogs for any ailments they may have though, so the dogs are left to exist in their current conditions.
 And more often than not, mange is prevalent in all of them until they are treated.

 Mange is an insidious condition, and is caused by mites burrowing into and underneath the skin, and feeding on these materials.
 It causes intense itching, and the dog will lick and chew the area until they have lost all the hair surrounding the spot and the skin then blackens and gets thick and tough.